Security Overview

 - API keys are never written to logs, error reports, or audit payloads

-- Audit logs include customer ID, provider, model, timestamp, request ID, status, and status code — retained for 90 days
+- BYOK audit events capture customer ID, provider, model, timestamp, request ID, and status — retained for 90 days

-- Audit logs explicitly exclude API keys, prompts, responses, and raw code context
+- BYOK audit events explicitly exclude API keys, prompts, responses, and raw code context

 Authentication